wsargent/docker-cheat-sheet/README.md

 * [`docker wait`](https://docs.docker.com/reference/commandline/wait) blocks until running container stops.
 * [`docker kill`](https://docs.docker.com/reference/commandline/kill) sends a SIGKILL to a running container.
 * [`docker attach`](https://docs.docker.com/reference/commandline/attach) will connect to a running container.

-If you want to run and then interact with a container, `docker start`, then spawn a shell as described in [Executing Commands](https://github.com/wsargent/docker-cheat-sheet/#executing-commands).

-If you want a transient container, `docker run --rm` will remove the container after it stops.

-If you want to remove also the volumes associated with the container, the deletion of the container must include the -v switch like in `docker rm -v`.

-If you want to poke around in an image, `docker run -t -i <myimage> <myshell>` to open a tty.

-If you want to poke around in a running container, `docker exec -t -i <mycontainer> <myshell>` to open a tty.

-If you want to map a directory on the host to a docker container, `docker run -v $HOSTDIR:$DOCKERDIR`.
-Also see [Volumes](https://github.com/wsargent/docker-cheat-sheet/#volumes).

 If you want to integrate a container with a [host process manager](https://docs.docker.com/articles/host_integration/), start the daemon with `-r=false` then use `docker start -a`.